ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/cubeserver.md

 	* description: The ID or the name of the template for creating a CUBE server.
 	* properties:
 		* `name` (string)
-			* description: The name of the Template from IONOS Cloud.
+			* description: The name of the Template from IONOS CLOUD.
 		* `templateId` (string)
-			* description: The ID of the Template from IONOS Cloud.
+			* description: The ID of the Template from IONOS CLOUD.
 			* format: uuid
 * `vmState` (string)
 	* description: The desired power state of the CUBE server.